-Harlequin Romance #3059
+Imprint or Line: Harlequin Romance #3059

 Reviewed by: Introvert Reader

-Country Bride was released in 1990.
-I recall really loving it.
+Country Bride was released in 1990, and I loved it.
 This book maintains a largely positive rating overall.
-But I was surprised that the top Amazon and Goodreads reviews were negative.
+However, I was surprised that the top Amazon and Goodreads reviews were negative.
 They blamed the heroine for being too self-centered or the hero for being too overbearing.

-Country Bride picks up at Rorie and Clay’s wedding, where the heroine keeps up a brave face, pretending to be happy for the newly wedded couple, even though she’s heartbroken inside.
+Country Bride picks up at Rorie and Clay’s wedding, where the heroine keeps up a brave face, pretending to be happy for the newlywed couple, even though she’s heartbroken inside.
 Giving her support is her long-time ranch foreman, Luke Rivers.

 I thought Mantooth’s handsome, even-keeled attitude fit perfectly for Luke.

 To her, Luke was just dependable, reliable Luke.
 He was always there to do what was expected of him.
-How dare he act as if he knows what’s in her heart?
+How dare he act as if he knew what was in Kate’s heart?

 It’s All About Perspective

 I would have thought Luke’s behavior was pushy and creepy.
-But in the land of romance, our heroes are always handsome, and on rare occasions that they aren’t, they have lots of magnetism that draws people to them.
+But in the land of romance, our heroes are always handsome, and on the rare occasions that they aren’t, they have lots of magnetism that draws people to them.

 Final Analysis of Country Bride

 It’s just that, in this case, Luke’s right.
 Kate’s feelings for Clay might have been genuine, but they never ran deep.
 She just saw him as the perfect guy and partner.
-Kate, who tried to cultivate a reputation as the perfect woman, had her mind fixated on Clay.
+Kate, who tried cultivating a reputation as the perfect woman, had her mind fixated on Clay.
 It was never truly her heart.